Liquidambar yunnanensis: Reproductive characteristics

 The 3–6.5 cm long pedicellate fruits are 1.5–3 cm wide and nearly spherical with a truncate base.
 The individual fruits are woody, dehiscent, and slightly brownish-pubescent capsules, which open loculicidally with two valves.
 The upper part of the style and the staminodia are no longer present in the fruiting state.
 The seeds are angular.

-Altingia yunnanensis flowers from March to May and fruits from May to July.
+Liquidambar yunnanensis flowers from March to May and fruits from May to July.

 Chromosomes

-Altingia yunnanensis has a diploid chromosome number of 2n = 32.
+Liquidambar yunnanensis has a diploid chromosome number of 2n = 32.

 Distribution and habitat

-Altingia yunnanensis is presented as an endemic species in Southeast Yunnan Province, China, in the Flora of China.
+Liquidambar yunnanensis is presented as an endemic species in Southeast Yunnan Province, China, in the Flora of China.
 However, other sources also report occurrences in Vietnam, both near the Chinese border in the provinces of Lào Cai and Cao Bằng, as well as in the south of the country near Nha Trang.

 The tree species grows in mountain forests.